Battle of Aghdam: Aftermath

 Despite the national mobilization, Azerbaijani forces were able to retake only a few villages but not the city.

 Following the battle of Aghdam, on July 25 ceasefire was announced by Armenian authorities and Azerbaijani government.
-In the course of next three months, Armenians captured four new Azerbaijani districts of Qubadli, Jabrayil, Fizuli and Zangelan resulting in displacement of 350000 of Azerbaijani civilians.

-Several villages such as Chirakhly and the city of Agdam became ghost towns.
-Other villages of the Agdam Rayon were repopulated by the IDPs from the former NKAO.
+Several villages such as Chirakhly and the city of Aghdam became ghost towns.
+Other villages of the Aghdam District were repopulated by the persons displaceds from the former NKAO.